-A remnant of the ancient woodland of Anglesey situated on the eastern boundary of Menai Bridge, preserved in a deep ravine.
+A remnant of the ancient woodland of Anglesey preserved in a deep ravine situated on the eastern boundary of Menai Bridge.
 Most of the wood has a canopy of oak and ash, though some conifers have been planted in parts and cherry laurel has invaded parts of the understorey and is suppressing the groundflora and tree regeneration - it is being gradually removed.
-Access is limited to a public footpath that crosses the northern end of the site.
+Nevertheless the site supports a number of species, especially mosses and ferns, dependent upon the long history of humid conditions.
+The wood is privately owned.
+Public access is limited to a public footpath that crosses the northern end of the site.
+The adjacent gardens of Plas Cadnant have recently been restored in an ambitious project and can now be seen in their former glory.

 Potentially Damaging Operations list